fmtlib/fmt/README.rst

     printf("%.2f\n", 1.23456);

 Matthew Wilson, the author of FastFormat referred to this situations with IOStreams as "chevron hell".
-As with printf, there is no chance to support i18n.
+IOStreams doesn't support positional arguments by design.

 The good part is that IOStreams supports user-defined types and is safe although error reporting is awkward.